lfranzen/algbio-course-project/doc/notebook.md

 I made some crude pathway classifications by simply grepping on certain keywords from the pathway descriptions.

 I got the interactive plots to work, so that they display the pathway ID and name when you hover over the node.

+## 2019-10-28, Monday

+This is the last day of the project, and I dedicated it to writing the summary report and updating some of the text in the `main_analysis` file.

+I also have to do all the final commits and publish the repo so that it can be shared with Lukas.
+Need to update the README file as well.